kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 **Amazon is very interested in India and is investing heavily in this market.**  But Amazon was also interested in China, and it did not help either.
 Amazon recently [exited its marketplace business](https://www.ft.com/content/1ffe020c-6191-11e9-b285-3acd5d43599e){:target=" _blank"} after 15 years-long attempts to break into the Chinese market.
 Success is not guaranteed even for a company like Amazon.

 Competition in India is also incredibly challenging.
-Amazon's problems are not only big players like Amazon's main competitors in India, Flipkart, which is owned by Amazon's big rival, Walmart.
-The biggest group of competition is traditional, small, usually family-owned vendors.
-These small retailers control [around 90%](https://www.wsj.com/articles/indias-biggest-competitors-to-walmart-and-amazon-mom-and-pop-1527512400){:target=" _blank"} of the market, and even local corporation had a really hard time to compete with them-
+Amazon's problems are not only big players like Amazon's main competitors in India, Flipkart, which is owned by Walmart.
+The biggest competition are traditional, small, usually family-owned vendors.
+These small retailers control [around 90%](https://www.wsj.com/articles/indias-biggest-competitors-to-walmart-and-amazon-mom-and-pop-1527512400){:target=" _blank"} of the market, and even local corporations have a really hard time to compete with them.

 Another issue in India is the really strong political power that local small retailers have.
 Amazon won't have it easy.
 But the company is not holding back there and even started piloting food delivery and also online pharmacy (Against strong opposition from India's chemist & druggist organization)